qlam-ai/ring-ai/readme.md

 - An iPhone running iOS 14 or later
 - A Colmi R02 ring
 - Xcode for building and deploying the app
+- Azure OpenAI API credentials

+### Setting up Azure OpenAI credentials

+1. Open Xcode
+2. Click on your project name in the toolbar (next to the play button)
+3. Select "Edit Scheme..."
+4. In the scheme editor, select "Run" from the left sidebar
+5. Select the "Arguments" tab
+6. Under "Environment Variables", click the "+" button
+7. Add the following variables:
+   - OPENAI_API_KEY = your_api_key_here
+   - OPENAI_ENDPOINT = your_endpoint_here
+   - OPENAI_DEPLOYMENT_NAME = your_deployment_name_here

 Just clone this repository, adapt the code to your liking, and build to your device.